 Your LLC must pay the annual report fees for the year you will stop doing business in Texas.
 Texas Comptroller will notify you if your LLC owes any taxes or fees.

-Step 7: File LLC Articles of Dissolution
+Step 4: File Articles or Certificate of Dissolution

 After submitting the Certificate of Account Status request, the LLC must file Articles of Dissolution and obtain the Certificate of Termination from the Texas Secretary of State.